 What do antibody testing results mean?

 A negative antibody test means that you likely haven’t been infected with the virus in the past.
-A positive test means you’ve been infected with the virus in the past.
-However, it doesn’t mean that you’re currently infected, and can’t be used to determine if you need to quarantine further (CDC, 2020).
+A positive test means you’ve been infected with the virus in the past or you have been vaccinated.
+However, after a past infection, it doesn’t mean that you’re currently infected, and can’t be used to determine if you need to quarantine further (CDC, 2020-g).
 Unfortunately, we don’t know how much protection these antibodies offer against future infections.
-That means you should still wear a mask and practice social distancing, even if you’ve had a positive antibody test.
+That means you should still follow guidelines for wearing a mask and practicing social distancing, even if you’ve had a positive antibody test.

 How long does it take to get antibody results?